The decision that took me from $15 an hour to six figures in one year

 I found myself scrolling through Upwork and Fiverr, looking at every random role you could imagine, when I stumbled across a posting for a social media intern at a startup.

 At first, I brushed it off.
 I was a business major with a concentration in entrepreneurship, not marketing.
 But something in me knew I should go for it.
+So I did.

-One of the best decisions 16-year-old me ever made was job hopping.
+Taking this (seemingly small) leap of faith was a pivotal moment in my life, and made me realize one of the best decisions 16-year-old me ever made was job hopping.
 It might sound reckless, but it built the muscle memory to leave when something no longer felt aligned and the confidence to say, “Getting jobs is easy.”
 That mindset has carried me further than I could have imagined.
 By the end of college, I realized how valuable this perspective was.
 It taught me to prioritize creativity and alignment over volume and “just getting by.”

 That made all the difference.
 If I had sent out 100 rushed applications, I probably would’ve ended up in a role that drained me.
 Instead, I went after four roles with intention, researched heavily, and prioritized quality over quantity.